** If you would like to report a spill, please contact Alaska Spill Response **

 - Oversight and Enforcement Authorities or Other Mechanisms and Resources

 - Mechanisms and Resources to Provide Meaningful Opportunities for Public Participation

 - Mechanisms for Approval of a Cleanup Plan and Verification and Certification that Cleanup is Complete

 The TRP program provides a Public Record system which allows the community to find sites that have had response actions or will have response actions in the next year.
 If you would like to access this Public Record:

 - You can access the most up-to-date file any time day or night right here, on this page under the heading "Public Record" below.

-- To view a hard copy of the Public Record, we invite you to come into the Environmental Stewardship Office between 9AM and 5PM Monday through Friday.
+- To view a hard copy of the Public Record, we invite you schedule an appointment with the Environmental Stewardship Office between 9AM and 5PM Monday through Friday.
 Our office is located at 9255 North Glenn Hwy, Palmer, AK 99645.
 You can ask for the Tribal Response Program and will be assisted.